University-Business Cooperation (UBC) beyond Research & Development

 In view of the multiple changes caused by globalization and the development of technology in current markets, numerous studies analyse the role of universities in the socio-economic development of regions (Uyarra, 2010).
-Within this current we also find the analysis of cooperation between universities and the business fabric (hereafter UBC) that leads to the improvement of territorial competitiveness (Davey et al., 2018).
+Within this research field we also find the analysis of University-Business Cooperation (hereafter UBC), which leads to the improvement of territorial competitiveness (Davey et al., 2018).

-Due to the importance and impact of this cooperation on various social and economic spheres, as well as the multiple stakeholders it brings together, the UBC is a complex field of study.
-For this reason, it has been analysed both by governments and by multiple authors across different disciplines.
-As a result, the existing literature is abundant but fragmented (Galán-Muros, 2015), showing various islands of knowledge ranging from studies that address different areas of cooperation from the perspective of the company to other studies from the perspective of the university.
-Moreover, this fragmentation is aggravated by the lack of consensus among authors on the use of key terms.
-We find few bibliographical references about the UBC from a holistic perspective, and although there are systematic reviews on the scope of the UBC (Mascarenhas, Matos Ferreira and Marques, 2018) (Rybnicek and Königsgruber, 2018) (Skute et al., 2017), these offer a partial insight as they analyze the UBC mainly from a research viewpoint.
+Due to the importance and impact caused by this cooperation in various social and economic spheres, as well as the multiple stakeholders it brings together, among other multiple causes, the UBC is a complex field of study.
+Even if there is a huge quantity of literature on the topic, existing literature is fragmented (Galán-Muros, 2015) and it only shows various islands of knowledge.
+These studies address different areas of the UBC, analysing the phenomenon from either the perspective of the company or the universi-ty.
+Moreover, this fragmentation is aggravated by the lack of consensus among authors both on the use of key terms and on the very definition of UBC.

-This lack of synthesis presents an opportunity for the realization of an integrative framework that approaches cooperation from a global perspective, setting the way for future lines of research that generate knowledge in the different areas of cooperation activities among which education is also included.
+This lack of synthesis presents an opportunity for the realization of an integrative framework that ap-proaches cooperation from a global perspective, setting the way for future lines of research that generate knowledge in the different areas of cooperation.

-For all the aforementioned reasons, this article presents a systematic and innovative review of the UBC literature which seeks to shed light on the process of cooperation from a global perspective.
-It does this by offering an integrative framework that brings together key aspects in the process of cooperation between the university and businesses in different fields.
-The analysed literature includes both quantitative and qualitative peer-reviewed articles of high quality, published in journals on the Web of Science and Scopus databases.
-The research was developed using a combination of several keywords such as: universit*, high* education*, business*, firm*, industr*, enterpris*, cooperation*, collaboration*, link*, interaction* and activit* in title, abstract and/or keywords fields with no temporal restrictions.
+The analysed literature includes both quantitative and qualitative peer-reviewed articles of high quality, published in journals on the Web of Science and Scopus databases and specialised technical reports.
+The research was developed using a combination of several keywords such as: university*, high* education*, business*, firm*, industr*, enterpris*, cooperation*, collaboration*, link*, interaction* and activit* in title, abstract and/or keywords fields with no temporal restrictions.